-This report summarizes the actuarial valuation results of the County Employees' and Officers' Annuity and Benefit Fund of Cook County ("CEABF" or "the Fund") as of December 31, 2015 performed by Buck Consultants, LLC.
-For purposes of GASB Statement No. 67 and GASB Statement No. 43, we have performed separate actuarial valuations of the pension benefits and retiree health insurance benefits provided by the CEABF and have prepared actuarial reports based on these valuations.
-As has been done in past years, we have also performed this combined actuarial valuation of the pension and retiree health insurance benefits provided by the Fund to measure the overall funded status and contribution requirements of the Fund.
+This report summarizes the actuarial valuation results of the County Employees' and Officers' Annuity and Benefit Fund of Cook County ("CEABF" or "the Fund") as of December 31, 2017 performed by Conduent HR Consulting, LLC ("Conduent"), formerly Buck Consultants, LLC.
+For purposes of GASB Statement No. 67 and GASB Statement No. 74, we have performed separate actuarial valuations of the pension benefits and retiree health insurance benefits provided by the CEABF and have prepared actuarial reports based on these valuations.
+As has been done in past vears, we have also performed this combined actuarial valuation of the pension and retiree health insurance benefits provided by the Fund to measure the overall funded status and contribution requirements of the Fund.
 We believe that such a combined valuation is required under Section 9-199 of the Illinois Pension Code which provides that the Fund shall submit a report each year "containing a detailed statement of the affairs of the Fund, its income and expenditures, and assets and liabilities....".
 This report is intended to present the results of the combined valuation.
-For more details on the Plans, readers are encouraged to review the separate GASB 67 and 43 reports.
-In particular, the separate GASB 43 report values retiree health liabilities at an unfunded 4.50% discount rate and excludes the value of the Retiree Drug Subsidy, while this combined report values retiree health liabilities at the funded discount rate of 7.50% and fully reflects the Retiree Drug Subsidy as an offset to results.
+For more details on the Plans, readers are encouraged to review the separate GASB 67 and 74 reports.
+In particular, the separate GASB 75 report values retiree health liabilities at an unfunded 3.16% discount rate, while this combined report values retiree health liabilities at the funded discount rate of 7.25%.

+The actuary performs the valuation annually.
+The last valuation for the Plan was completed for the December 31, 2016 plan year.
+All Schedules in the report, with the exception of Section 2, were prepared by the actuary.
 The actuarial valuation is based on audited financial and member data provided by the CEABF staff and summarized in this report.
-The benefits considered are those delineated in the Plan, the CEABF was established on January 1, 1926 and is governed by legislation contained in the Illinois Compiled statutes, particularly Chapter 40, as amended and restated effective December 31, 2015.
+The benefits considered are those delineated in the Plan, the CEABF was established on January 1, 1926 and is governed by legislation contained in the Illinois Compiled statutes, particularly Chapter 40, as amended and restated effective December 31, 2017.
 The actuary did not verify the data submitted, but did perform tests for consistency and reasonableness.

 All costs, liabilities and other factors under the Plan were determined in accordance with generally accepted actuarial principles and procedures.
 An actuarial cost method is used to measure the actuarial liabilities which we believe is reasonable.
 Certain historical information with respect to costs, liabilities, assets, accounting disclosure information, etc. has been derived from the prior actuary's reports and information provided by the Plan sponsor.
-That information is presented for comparison purposes and Buck Consultants has not verified the validity of any of those calculations or data.
-Buck Consultants, LLC is solely responsible for the actuarial data and actuarial results presented in this report, excluding the historical information and data just described.
+That information is presented for comparison purposes and Conduent has not verified the validity of any of those calculations or data.
+Conduent is solely responsible for the actuarial data and actuarial results presented in this report, excluding the historical information and data just described.
 This report fully and fairly discloses the actuarial position of the Plan.